alihayajneh/PDF_TOOLKIT/README.md

 - **Customizable Output**: Specify a prefix for the output files generated during the split operation.

 ## Getting Started
-You can try the tool using the already generated .exe file by visiting [Download](https://www.alihayajneh.com/media/11/WebsiteFiles/extended.exe)
-It is 100% safe exe file.
+You can try the tool using the already generated .exe file by visiting [Download](https://www.alihayajneh.com/media/11/WebsiteFiles/extended.exe).
+It is 100% safe exe file to download and run.